mikahanninen/apple-shortcuts/README.md

-# Using Robocorp Control Room with Apple Shorts
+# Using Robocorp Control Room with Apple Shortcuts

 ## Implement the shortcut with Mac application `Shortcuts`